VlaamseKunstcollectie/Adlib-CSV-Fix/README.md

 Fix to convert Adlib XML export to CSV file

 ## Synopsis
-This fix is used to convert a Adlib XML export to a CSV file using [Catmandu](http://librecat.org).
+This fix is used to convert an Adlib XML export to a CSV file using [Catmandu](http://librecat.org).

 Command line client: